Have you heard of Antigua and Barbuda? Not Antigua in Guatemala.

 At Galleon Beach, the waters are calm.
 You can even snorkel.
 Not much of a crowd present as you can see.

 Visit Devil’s Bridge

 Composed of limestone rock, the rugged terrain of Devil’s Bridge is the result of millions of years of ancient reef formation.
 Located on the east side of Antigua.
 There is no entrance fee.

 Montserrat is a British territory with Anglo-Irish influence.
 It was devastated by Soufrière Hills volcanic eruptions in 1995 and thought it would be awesome to see how the nation is recovering and what life is like.

 It was very disheartening to find out that I forgot my passport upon my arrival to the ferry terminal.
 Unfortunately there was not enough time to go back and get my passport.
-I guess it wasn’t meant to be because I never forget such a thing like that.
+I guess it wasn’t meant to be because I’ve never had such a situation like that.

 To visit Montserrat by ferry, click here.
 It’s a 2 hour ride and cost EC$300 roundtrip ($110 USD).

-You can fly for $200 USD and up roundtrip.
+You can also fly for $200 USD and up roundtrip.
 It’s a 20 minute flight.

-1) Some of Antigua’s beaches are full of brown seaweed
+Some of Antigua’s beaches were full of brown seaweed

 The smell is pungent.
 Apparently this type of seaweed is appearing in other parts of the Caribbean and Atlantic Ocean.
 The beach shown below is highly rated on Tripadvisor.